atuls/resume-matcher/README.md

 10. **Job-specific Matching**: Use the job selection dropdown in candidate profiles to compare match scores against different job positions
 11. **Re-run Analysis**: Update match scores for specific job-candidate combinations using the Re-run Analysis button
 12. **Candidate Tracking**: Mark candidates as contacted with a simple checkbox to track outreach efforts
+13. **Analysis Statistics**: View processing status with the Analysis Summary panel showing completion percentages
+14. **Load All Data**: Use the "Load Raw Responses" button to display all analyzed resumes for a selected job

 ## Data Flow